 How Do Our Sober Living Homes Work?

 A sober living home is a residence that offers former alcohol and drug users a place to start practicing their recovery skills.
 Sober living homes provide residential facilities that have no alcohol or drugs on the premises.
 This includes things like alcoholic mouthwash, aftershave, cold medicine, painkillers, and even vanilla extract.
 The goal is to completely remove all sources of temptation from the environment.
 This ensures that residents have the best chances of maintaining their sobriety.

 Residents are regularly tested for drugs and alcohol.
 At Casa Nuevo Vida, we have a zero-tolerance approach to drug or alcohol use.
 If a resident is found in possession of drugs or alcohol, or if they test positive for either, then they will be asked to leave immediately.
 The zero-tolerance rule must be enforced to safeguard the sober environment of the other residents.

 Here at Casa Nuevo Vida, our sober living residences are located in a quiet neighborhood.
 Our homes are subdivided into separate sleeping quarters with communal living environments.
 Living communally allows residents to take strength and support from one another as they progress toward an independent life of sobriety.

-All residents have daily assigned chores to help them rebuild life skills and take on responsibility.
-In addition, all residents are expected to either work or be actively seeking employment.
+All residents have daily assigned chores to help them rebuild their life skills and take on responsibility.
+Also, all residents are expected to either work or be actively seeking employment.

 Our sober living homes also provide counseling and group meetings to help support our residents in their quest to maintain sobriety.
 Residents are required to attend 12-step meetings.
 Failure to attend a meeting can be cause for dismissal.
 There are also other guidelines, such as keeping things clean and being home by curfew.
 Failure to maintain the house rules can result in punishments ranging from paying a fine to expulsion from the house.